 What do you think is/where have you seen the best use of sports statistics in the past year?

-In the very world we live in, statistics has been something we, humans, have heavily relied on.
-It helps us comprehend the world a little bit better.
-Every aspect of our daily lives has widely embraced statistics, one of them being sports.
-Data and statistics has always played a huge role in sports, being the industry’s most valuable player.
-It has entirely changed the world of modern sports and Formula 1 is the perfect example of that.
+Statistics has been something we have heavily relied on because it helps us comprehend the world a little better.
+Every aspect of our lives widely embraces statistics, including sports.
+It has entirely changed the modern sports and Formula 1 is a perfect example.

-With my newfound interest in racing in the year 2022, I have come to learn that it’s not only the racers who drive Formula 1 but also data.
-Take the Brazilian Grand Prix, for example, when Charles Leclerc, a Scuderia Ferrari Formula 1 Driver, went from the wall to a near podium.
-Being a Ferrari fan myself, watching the 2022 Brazilian GP truly amazed me as I watched the recovery he made in this race.
-Charles Leclerc was battling with Sergio Perez for second place in the Drivers' World Championship.
-He quickly moved to last, though, after making contact with Lando Norris on lap 7 and spinning out to the wall.
-The analysts evaluated the salvageability of his car by quickly analyzing the real-time data sent from the sensors, and they would later ascertain the amount of the damage and how it would affect the car.
-When Charles entered the pits, the engineers and mechanics already had a repair for the problem at hand, as well as a revised strategy to help with the situation.
-By the time the race was through, Charles had finished in fourth place, tied with Perez in terms of points.
+With my newfound interest in racing this year, I learned racers are not the only ones who drive Formula 1 but also data.
+In the Brazilian Grand Prix, Charles Leclerc, a Scuderia Ferrari Formula 1 Driver, was battling with Sergio Perez for second place in the Drivers' World Championship, but quickly moved to last after making contact with Lando Norris on lap 7 and spinning out to the wall.
+Analysts evaluated his car’s salvageability by assessing real-time data sent from the sensors.
+When Charles entered the pits, the engineers and mechanics already had a repair for the problem and a revised strategy to help with the situation.
+Charles then finished in fourth place, tied with Perez in points.
 By the end of the season, Charles went on to finish second in the 2022 Driver Standings.

-The recent 2022 season demonstrates once again the importance of sports statistics in the Formula 1 World.
-In fact, Formula 1, being one of the most data-driven sports in history, uses terabytes of data and telemetry to execute the best performance and strategy for each team.
-As Formula 1 teams gather data from the components of the race car, they send it to the support teams where real-time analyses are performed.
-The results of the analysis are then subsequently sent back, where they are used to inform decisions and carry out plans for the driver and the car.
-Using both the original raw data and the analysis conclusions, this is utilized to make quick decisions and prompt immediate modifications.
-Whilst the support teams can take action to improve or rectify the state of the car with the help of a pit stop, drivers themselves are also permitted to use this information into making changes to the modes and settings while still in the car, mid-lap, and shift driving strategies if needed.
-The technological use in this industry has become so pervasive and crucial to success that even a 2-second lag in data transfer and processing can lead to a driver and its team losing the championships.
+The recent season demonstrated once again the importance of sports statistics in the Formula 1 World.
+In fact, they use terabytes of data and telemetry to execute the best performance and strategy for each team.
+As Formula 1 teams gather data from the components of the race car, they send it to support teams where real-time analyses are performed.
+The results are subsequently sent back, used to inform decisions and execute plans for the driver and the car.
+Drivers themselves are also permitted to use this information to make changes to modes and settings while still in the car, mid-lap, and shift driving strategies if needed.
+Technological use in the industry has become so pervasive and crucial to success that even a 2-second lag in data transfer and processing can lead to a driver and its team losing championships.

-Similar to Formula 1, many other sports are depending more and more on sports analytics.
-With the use of data and statistics, teams and organizations may track performance, predict outcomes, and make more informed choices on the field.
-As such, it is safe to say that sports statistics are not going anywhere any time soon.
+Similar to Formula 1, many other sports are depending more on sports analytics to track performance, predict outcomes, and make more informed choices on the field.

 Hi Chloe,